 You’ll need to join your class section online in order to register for the exam.
 Your school’s AP coordinator will order your exam materials and collect all fees.
 The deadline to register for exams is in the fall, but specific deadlines may vary by school—be sure to check with your teacher or AP coordinator.
-If your school decides to offer digital AP Exams in 2021, your AP coordinator will be able to switch your exam order to a digital exam date.

 Register—or confirm your existing registration—in My AP.